 Furze Platt Primary Federation Resource Base

 Welcome to the Autism Resource at Furze Platt Primary Federation.
-All children attend sessions at the Everest Centre located at the Junior school.
-The younger children also have access to a breakout space called the Olive room at the Infant School.
-We opened in November 2021 and are delighted that we can provide an inclusive environment for children with Autism.
+The Everest centre opened in November 2021 and we are delighted that we can provide an inclusive environment for children with Autism.
 Here, children are able to access the mainstream classroom and Autism interventions in the Resource.

 Mainstream school: 100% attendance in the mainstream classroom